-Provost and Senior Vice President for Academic Affairs Fotis Sotiropoulos reported on how VCU is preparing students for the future of work through transformative experiences.
+Provost and Senior Vice President for Academic Affairs Fotis Sotiropoulos provided a report on current faculty retention trends and the initiatives in place for ensuring an infrastructure for continued faculty development.
 A copy of Dr. Sotiropoulos' presentation is attached hereto as Attachment B and is made a part hereof.